dragoscirjan/coding-standards/doc/style.md

 ### Initial Notes

-**NOTE**: Do not take in consideration if desired programming language is not present.
+> **Note**: Do not take in consideration if desired programming language is not present.

 <!-- --lang-ex -->